 On July 1, 2014, the IRS introduced a new, shorter application form, Form 1023-EZ, to help small charities apply for 501(c)(3) tax-exempt status more easily.
-Most organizations with annual gross receipts of $50,000 or less and assets of $250,000 or less are eligible.
+Most organizations with annual gross receipts of $50,000 or less and assets of $250,000 or less that are not setting up an institutional nonprofit (such as a school, hospital, or church) should qualify to use the new form.
 See the IRS news release for details.

 The new 1023-EZ form must be filed using www.pay.gov, accompanied by a $400 user fee.
 The instructions include an eligibility checklist that organizations must complete before filing the form.